ibm-developer/icp-nodejs-sample/chart/README.md

 ##### Configuring Node.js applications

 See the [Node.js @ IBM developer center](https://developer.ibm.com/node/) for all things Node.js - including more samples, tutorials and blog posts.
 For configuring Node.js itself, consult the official [Node.js community documentation](https://nodejs.org/en/docs/).

+### Disclaimers
+Node.js is an official trademark of Joyent.
+Images are used according to the Node.js visual guidelines - no copyright claims are made.
+You can view the guidelines [here](https://nodejs.org/static/documents/foundation-visual-guidelines.pdf).

+This icp-nodejs-sample is not formally related to or endorsed by the official Node.js open source or commercial project.